 When these efforts were looked at collectively, the life-saving potential of early bleeding control became clear.
 It also became clear that time was a critical factor and outcomes were directly related to how quickly bleeding control was achieved.
 These findings would ultimately help establish the bystander as playing a critical role in saving lives due to severe bleeding.
 Efforts to train bystanders soon began in earnest.

-The evolution of the STOP THE BLEED® program was also influenced by world events.
+The evolution of the ACS Stop the Bleed program was also influenced by world events.
 In 2012, 20 children and eight adults were casualties from a tragic mass shooting at Sandy Hook Elementary School in Newtown, CT.
 A concerned local trauma surgeon who was the Chair of the Connecticut State Committee on Trauma and an ACS Regent, Lenworth M. Jacobs, Jr., MD, FACS, convened a panel of national experts to evaluate the response to such emergencies.

 The group met several times and developed expert recommendations on how to improve survival for people with severe bleeding.
 Because two of these early meetings were held in Hartford, their recommendations became known as the Hartford Consensus (pictured below).